MinaRadenkovic/hexadecimal-number-processor/README.md

     main.c: The main C program that tests the assembly subroutine. testiraj.sh: A script for running tests.
-    resenje: The solution to the given task.
+    zad: The solution to the given task.

 Assembly Subroutine: poredjenjeBrojeva